vbonamy/openconnect-cookie-webview/README.md

 You can now use the application to authenticate to your VPN service (with MFA if needed).

-If you don't see cookies in the logs tab, there is a problem with the cookie extraction with your version of Java : this application is working with OpenJDK 17 and OpenJFX 17 **only**.
+If you have problems with the JavaFX installation, you can try to install a Zulu JDK with JavaFX included.
+You can find the Zulu JDK-FX on the [Azul website](https://www.azul.com/downloads/?package=jdk-fx#zulu).

 ## Build and Run from Source